-Course title & Code Credits Credit t distributi course Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course BP-DSC03: PROTEIN SCIENCE: EMERGING FRONTIERS 4 3 0 1 as per admission guidelines (if any) NA
+Course title & Code Credits Credit t distributi course Eligibility criteria Pre- requisite

+Lecture of the

+Practice course

+(if any)

+BP-DSC03: 4 3 0 1 as per admission guidelines NA

+PROTEIN

+SCIENCE:

+EMERGING

+FRONTIERS

 - The major objective of this course is to provide students with an in-depth knowledge of the role of proteins in cellular systems, including their molecular structure, biological function, and evolution. - Students will gain an understanding of the historical development of protein science, including key discoveries. - The student will learn about the evolution of the experimental techniques used to study proteins in the lab. - The students will be motivated to analyse the future research directions in protein science.